Development and preparation of a storage research platform of green hydrogen

 The storage facility will be built in Bad Lauchstädt (Saxony-Anhalt, Germany) operated by the VNG Gasspeicher GmbH.
 After construction the storage facility will be transferred to research operations (phase II and III of SRP).
 Due to the location-specific favorable location, the cavern can be connected to the existing hydrogen infrastructure in the central German chemical triangle (Leuna-Schkopau-Bitterfeld) via a natural gas pipeline to be redesignated.

 In addition to the storage facilities, the construction of a wind farm and an associated electrolyser with a capacity of 30 MW is planned at the site.
 The cavern is supplied directly with green hydrogen.
-The project is an important pillar of a possible Reallabor in the HYPOS region.
+The project is an important pillar of the Reallabor Energy Park Bad Lauchstaedt in the HYPOS region.